SumoLogic/sumologic-documentation/docs/search/search-query-language/search-operators/lookup.md

     `/Library/Users/myusername@sumologic.com/Suspicious Users`

-    If the lookup table is in an [Admin Recommended] (../../../Manage/Content_Sharing/Admin_Mode.md) folder, the path looks like this:
+    If the lookup table is in an [Admin Recommended](../../../manage/content-sharing/admin-mode.md) folder, the path looks like this:

     `/Library/Admin Recommended/Lookups/Approved Cloud Jump Stations`